Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-06.md

 Frontend applications often need to communicate with backend applications.
 The goal in this lesson is to connect React with Express.

+## Learning Objectives

+- Use Proxy to connect two local servers
+- Connect front end and back end systems
+- Identify the qualities of good API design

 ## Proxy

 When you're testing your projects in development mode you're running a local server.
 This true for the Express project and for the React project.